 FULL TIME, ELIGIBLE FOR BENEFITS

-The Facilities department is currently looking for a skilled generalist, performing at a journey-level in HVAC and electrical with strong skills in other trades.
+The Facilities department is currently looking for a skilled generalist with experience in HVAC and/or electrical with strong skills in other trades.
 The skills to be considered are mechanical/machinery repair, plumbing, carpentry and general fabrication.
 Aquarium Facilities Technicians perform a variety of skilled preventive and general maintenance, repair, construction and renovation work to the facility and systems.